Ostego160/Spectra/README.md

 ```
 function Spectra:mix(color,alpha,shade, color2,factor)
 ```
-The MIX function combines two colors by a factor 0-1 as well as applying alpha and lighten/darken effects.
+The <b>mix</b> function combines two colors by a factor 0-1 as well as applying alpha and lighten/darken effects.
 The first three arguments indicate initial color, alpha, and a shade value.
 The shade value default is 255; increasing or decreasing this value brightens or darkens the color respectively.
+Note: A shade value of 0 is black however, a high shade value does not mean the color becomes white, it becomes brighter.

 The second color is optional, however it will combine with the first by a factor of 0-1 (A value of .5 means exactly halfway between the colors.)
 #### Example
 ```
 love.graphics.setColor( spectra:mix('lightblue',128,255) )